nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

 ##### Handler response

 Handler response must return response type same as response type of route.
-If it does not returns response type same as route, then further response exception is thrown based on response type of route and handler and default exception handler gets called to handle exception thrown because of invalid response type.
+If it does not returns response type same as route, then further response exception is thrown based on response type of route & handler and default exception handler gets called to handle exception thrown because of invalid response type.

 To find response type of current request, we can do that by fetching current route method from controller collection.
 See below code: